The Cascade Identity: 2SLS as a Policy Parameter in Capacity-Constrained Settings: Subsample effects in a capacity-constrained system

-A natural question in any treatment evaluation is whether effects differ across subgroups --- for example, by gender, age, or family background.
+A natural question in any treatment evaluation is whether effects differ across subgroups, for example, by gender, age, or family background.
 In the standard LATE framework with a single uncapped treatment, the approach is straightforward: estimate the model separately on each subgroup.
 The resulting coefficient identifies the LATE for compliers within that subgroup.
-The cascade identity complicates this, because the 2SLS coefficient is not an individual-level parameter but a system-level one.
-The system does not have a gender.
+The cascade framework can address the analogous question: what is the societal effect of a group-targeted expansion, such as reserving an additional slot for women?
+But the system-level nature of the estimand requires a decomposition that accounts for how the cascade propagates through mixed-group queues.

-\subsubsection{Why subsample estimation answers the wrong question}
+\subsection{Why subsample estimation answers the wrong question}

-Consider estimating $\beta_k$ on women only --- dropping all men from the sample and running 2SLS with the female subsample.
+Consider estimating $\beta_k$ on women only, i.e. dropping all men from the sample and running 2SLS with the female subsample.
 The resulting coefficient $\beta_k^f$ inverts the women-only first-stage matrix $\Pi^f$ and uses the women-only reduced form.
 By the cascade identity applied to this subsample, $\beta_k^f$ equals the societal effect of expanding programme $k$ by one \emph{women-only} slot, where the entire downstream cascade also operates exclusively through women.

 This is a fictional policy.
+The system does not have a gender.
 In the real admission system, when a woman vacates a slot in programme $j$, the next person on $j$'s ranking list may be a man.
 The cascade is gender-blind from the second step onwards.
 The women-only estimate imposes a single-gender system that does not exist, producing a parameter that does not correspond to any implementable policy.

 Two well-defined heterogeneity questions can be asked instead.
 We describe each in turn.